Quantization of derived cotangent stacks and gauge theory on directed graphs: Gauge theory on directed graphs

 where $\rho^{\mathrm{L}/\mathrm{R}}$ denotes the $\g$-action on $H$ in terms of left/right invariant derivations (see \eqref{eqn:inducedLieactions2}) and $\rho_{\g}^{}$ denotes the adjoint $\g$-action on $\g$.
 Concerning the canonical unshifted Poisson structure, we obtain from \eqref{eqn:Poissonlevel0} that the non-vanishing Poisson brackets between the generators read for the present example as

 where $[\,\cdot\, ,\,\cdot\,]$ denotes the Lie bracket on $\g$, and $\delta_{e e^\prime}$ and $\delta_{vv^\prime}$ are the Kronecker-deltas on the sets of edges $\E$ and vertices $\V$.
 In other words, the Poisson bracket acts locally on both the edges and the vertices.
 The Chevalley-Eilenberg stacky CDGAs in \eqref{eqn:latticeCE} are clearly functorial with respect to $\DD$-morphisms $f:U\to U^\prime$ by applying the construction in Remark \ref{rem:CEalgebrafunctoriality} to the two morphisms in \eqref{eqn:fastmap} and \eqref{eqn:tildefastmap}.
 The unshifted Poisson structure defined in \eqref{eqn:latticePoisson0} is clearly natural with respect to this functorial structure.
 The same holds true for the degree $n\geq 1$ stacky CDGAs in the cosimplicial diagram obtained by specializing \eqref{eqn:cosimplicialstackyCDGA} to our case of interest and their Poisson structures determined by \eqref{eqn:Poissonleveln1} and \eqref{eqn:Poissonleveln2}.
-Summing up, we obtain \begin{propo} The assignment $U\mapsto \mathcal{S}(U)$ of the phase spaces \eqref{eqn:phasespace}, endowed with their canonical unshifted Poisson structures, is part of an $\infty$-functor from the opposite of the category $\DD$ defined in Definition \ref{def:digraph} to the $\infty$-category of derived Artin stacks endowed with an unshifted Poisson structure. \end{propo} \begin{rem} When we describe the phase spaces $\mathcal{S}(U)$ explicitly through their associated resolution by stacky CDGAs, endowed with the canonical Poisson structures from Subsection \ref{subsec:cotangentresolution}, then the $\infty$-categorical functoriality becomes a strict functoriality.
-This is evident from our description above, see in particular \eqref{eqn:latticeCE} and \eqref{eqn:latticePoisson0} and recall that analogous formulas are available for the higher cosimplicial degrees $n\geq 1$. \end{rem}